capraCoder/caprazliFMI/docs/manuscript_FMI_validation.md

 ### 3.1 Universal threshold performance

-Using a universal threshold of FMI = 1.25, we achieved the following diagnostic performance:
+Using a universal threshold of FMI = 1.25, we achieved the diagnostic performance shown in Table 2.
+FMI detected prior danger signals in 82 of 92 collapsed stocks (89% sensitivity).
+However, 71 of 117 healthy stocks also breached the threshold at some point (61% false positive rate), resulting in low specificity.
+The optimal threshold identified by Youden's J was FMI = 2.63, achieving 74% sensitivity and 61% specificity.

 | Metric | Value |
 |--------|-------|